Column

 Magasinet Kunst (DK)

-I promote and research about artworks by women artists and I use the instagram profile @womenpainters as a memory board of my research.
+In 2018 I made my research “public” and started the instagram profile @womenpainters as a memory board of my research about women artists.

 In 2019 I came up with the idea of an issue of Magasinet Kunst (DK) devoted to women and gender issues and I was co-editor on this special women in the arts edition in 2021.
 The magazine also included a critical essay of mine, on the Danish art scene.